The parish of Madley appears to have had a workhouse by 1730.

-Dore (or Abbey Dore) Poor Law Union was formed on 27th March 1837.
+Dore (sometimes referred to as Abbey Dore) Poor Law Union was formed on 27th March 1837.
 Its operation was overseen by an elected Board of Guardians, 33 in number, representing its 29 constituent parishes as listed below (figures in brackets indicate numbers of Guardians if more than one):

 County of Hereford: